 On the whole, the children at our school love sport and are active throughout the week, both inside and outside of school.
 However, we also have a large number of children who have high levels of screen time and a significant proportion of our population (approximately 30%) are identified as inactive.
-This has been exacerbated by partial school closure and virtual leveling and levels of inactivity have remained high after the return from partial school closures (60% inactive).
+This has been exacerbated by partial school closure and virtual levelling and levels of inactivity have remained high after the return from partial school closures (60% inactive).

 Over the last two years, we have been reviewing our curriculum offering and implementation.
 As part of this, staff have highlighted the importance of providing children with outdoor and active opportunities in order to take a more holistic approach to learning.
-We have placed a high emphasis on increasing activity levels and have used Teach Active as a way to support engagement of pupils.
+We have placed a high emphasis on increasing activity levels and have used Teach Active as a way to support the engagement of pupils.

-As the curriculum is so tightly pack, particularly with the current catch-up programmes in place, fitting in additional physical activity had previously been a challenge.
+As the curriculum is so tightly packed, particularly with the current catch-up programmes in place, fitting in additional physical activity had previously been a challenge.
 Using Teach Active has allowed us to combine the two elements and the children have thoroughly enjoyed this new way of learning.
 The resources are easy to use and navigate and require very little preparation, which encourages staff to use the lessons more readily.
-An additional bonus we have found is that the activities also encourage problem-solving, communication and teamwork so the children are not only learning, but are developing their cooperative skills too - a real bonus of the tasks.
+An additional bonus we have found is that the activities also encourage problem-solving, communication, and teamwork so the children are not only learning but are developing their cooperative skills too - a real bonus of the tasks.

 We have started with a few year groups, using the maths resources, and are gradually building these into more year groups.
 We will soon begin trialing the English resources too.
 The children have loved the activities so far and often ask if we can do some of them again - even weeks later which just shows